mdonnalley/multiple-repo-manager/README.md

   $ multi alias resolve [ALIAS]

 ARGUMENTS
-  ALIAS  Name of alias to resolve..
+  ALIAS  Name of alias to resolve.

 DESCRIPTION
   Return the value of an alias.